AlexTuli/library/readme.md

 ### Use cases
 -------------------
-1) Keep records about users (readers) in library
+1) USERS:

+Registration.
-2) Keep records about books in library
+Show list of books in subscription.

-3) Control of creating, adding and editing info about users

-4) Control of creating, adding and editing info about books (also get info, ex: summary of book)

-5) ?
+Request for new book.
+Return old book.
+See notification

+2) ADMINISTRATION:

+Get list of users
+Notify users about debts
+Block users

 ### To-Do
 ------------------